ajungers-ga/sql-lab-carmen/README.md

    Answer: Italian

 3. Another country where only Italian is spoken:
-   Answer: Italy
+   Answer: Italy (after consulting with a colleague - it turns out I misread the clue and needed to find ANOTHER country besides ITALY where that language is spoken by the people.) the CORRECT answer would actually be: --  SMR         | San Marino

-4. City (not Rome) she’s flying to:
+5. City (not Rome) she’s flying to:
    Answer: Milan

-5. A similar-named city in South America:
+6. A similar-named city in South America:
    Answer: Milagro, Ecuador

-6. Capital of Ecuador:
+7. Capital of Ecuador:
    Answer: Quito

-7. Final destination based on population clue:
+8. Final destination based on population clue:
    Answer: Santa Monica, United States

 ---